callstack/byorg-ai/docs/src/docs/core/system-prompt.md

 };
 ```

-As you see, `systemPrompt` function takes a `context` as parameter.
-Context is an object containing
+As you can see, the `systemPrompt` function takes a `context` parameter.
-a informations about current conversation.
-We'll dive deeper into that topic in next section.
+The context is an object containing information about the current conversation.
+We’ll explore this topic further in the next section.